Eventus

 Retrieving returns a fixed number of trading days before a given calendar date

 Q: I want to use the returns statement to extract, from the CRSP daily stock database, the return 31 trading days before a date that varies from firm to firm.
 I have the dates in an ascii text request file named c:\myproject\request.dat, where each line contains the PERMNO and calendar date for one firm (for example, 12345 19980701).
-If I use the shift1=-31 option on the Request statement, I get the return 31 calendar days before the given date, as the User's Guide states.
-But I need to shift back an exact number of trading days, not calendar days.
-How can I do this?
+If I use the shift1=-31 option on the Request statement, I get the return 31 calendar days bef;

 Request insas=work.request datefmt=crsp shift1=-31 ndays=1;